 - To ensure that the banana bread is fully baked, insert a toothpick or a knife into the center of the loaf.
 The bread is ready if it comes out clean or with a few moist crumbs.
 If there’s still wet batter on the tester, bake for a few more minutes and check again.

-- Let the bread cool for about 20 minutes before slicing so it isn’t too crumbly.
-It’s great served warm, at room temperature or even chilled.
-I love to drizzle it with almond butter or peanut butter!
+- Let the bread cool for about 20 minutes before slicing to prevent it from crumbling.
+It’s great served warm, at room temperature, or even chilled.

 Thanks so much for reading!
 If you make this recipe, I would love you to give it a ★ rating below.
 Follow me on YouTube, Instagram, and Facebook for more healthy food inspiration.
 Cheers!